 And then factor in shopping.
 You’ll find it all in Hawaii from tacky souvenir shops to Billabong and Roxy to high-end designer resort wear.
 The sky’s the limit.
 If you’re looking for cheap souvenirs, check out ABC stores or Whaler’s Village on Maui.

 Now that you know the components that you’ll need to factor in to your budget, here’s a sample budget for a 7-day trip to Maui for two people.
 This is middle of the road.
 You could make it higher or lower, depending on which choices you make.

 Like I said, this is a median representation of a Hawaii trip budget and depending on what you like to do and what’s important to you, this could go way up or way down.
 Maybe you’re a foodie and you’re willing to up your food budget in exchange for cutting back on your accommodations or activity budget.
-If you want to play around with the numbers and plug in prices that reflect your trip, click the image below to download your free vacation budget planning workbook that I made just for you!
+You’ll just have to play around with the numbers to see for yourself!

 Like this post?
 Pin it for later!